EvyW/Explainable_Artificial_Intelligence_Tutorial/XAI_Presentation.md

 <p><strong>Things to consider</strong></p>
 <ul>
 <li>Feature importance values are always positive values greater than 0, since the minimum increase in error is 0.
 A feature with an importance of 0 is interpreted as a feature that does not contribute to the model and thus we can consider to remove it.</li>
-<li>To get more accurate results the permutation can be done by combining every feature value with all possible instances, however this can be an expensive task.
-Thus, the authors suggest to split the dataset in half and exchange their feature values (of j), which is basically a permutation.</li>
+<li>To get more accurate results we can permute every feature value with all possible instances, however this can be an expensive task.
+Thus, the authors (Fisher et al.) suggest to split the dataset in half and exchange their feature values (of j), which is basically a permutation.</li>
 <li>It is possible that a feature has a small random feature importance:
 <ul>
 <li>To identify such variables with only random importance, a variable random can be added to the data with values generated at random.</li>